-1. Where a bond is required by any Section of these Regulations, it shall be in one of the following forms, and the Commission, or its designated agent (e.g. ZEO), shall require evidence of compliance with the following standards before accepting any bond:

-a.
-Cash deposited with the Town

-b.
-Certified bank check to the order of the Town when the amount of the check is fully insured by the FDIC c.
-Bank deposit (such as a passbook savings account) assigned irrevocably and solely to the Town when the amount of the deposit is fully insured by the FDIC d.
-Irrevocable letter of credit naming the Town as sole beneficiary provided that:

-i. such letter of credit shall be issued by, and drafts thereunder presentable at, a branch of a bank in Connecticut provided that;

-1. such bank is included in the most recent list issued by the Securities Valuation Office of the National Association of Insurance Commissioners (NAIC) (or any successor office or organization) as a bank meeting NAIC standards for issuing letters of credit for reinsurance purposes; or ii.
-The terms and conditions of such letter of credit shall be acceptable in form and substance to the Town, and iii. if and when such letter of credit shall, through the passage of time, have less than 30 days remaining until its expiration or lapse date, and such date shall not have been extended, the Town may draw under said letter of credit the full amount thereof, and the proceeds may be retained by the Town as the bond.
+- 1. Where a bond is required by any Section of these Regulations, it shall be in one of the following forms, and the Commission, or its designated agent (e.g. ZEO), shall require evidence of compliance with the following standards before accepting any bond: - a.
+Cash deposited with the Town - b.
+Certified bank check to the order of the Town when the amount of the check is fully insured by the FDIC - c.
+Bank deposit (such as a passbook savings account) assigned irrevocably and solely to the Town when the amount of the deposit is fully insured by the FDIC - d.
+Irrevocable letter of credit naming the Town as sole beneficiary provided that: - i. such letter of credit shall be issued by, and drafts thereunder presentable at, a branch of a bank in Connecticut provided that; - 1. such bank is included in the most recent list issued by the Securities Valuation Office of the National Association of Insurance Commissioners (NAIC) (or any successor office or organization) as a bank meeting NAIC standards for issuing letters of credit for reinsurance purposes; or - 2. the long-term unsecured debt of such bank (or the long-term unsecured debt of its holding company) is rated BBB or better by Standard & Poor's rating service or Baa or better by Moody's rating service. - ii.
+The terms and conditions of such letter of credit shall be acceptable in form and substance to the Town, and - iii. if and when such letter of credit shall, through the passage of time, have less than 30 days remaining until its expiration or lapse date, and such date shall not have been extended, the Town may draw under said letter of credit the full amount thereof, and the proceeds may be retained by the Town as the bond. - e.
+Other form of bond (such as a performance bond) acceptable in form and substance to the Town.